mantrajs/mantra-sample-blog-app/README.md

 * Clone this repo
 * Do `npm install` to install dependencies
-* Make sure you've install Meteor locally
+* Make sure you've installed Meteor locally

 ### Running The App